Dual structures on Coxeter and Artin groups of rank three: The poset of noncrossing partitions

 We now pass to the Klein model, noting that the canonical transformation from the Poincaré to the Klein disk maps the boundary points (such as $q_1$, $q_2$) identically and preserves the axis $\ell$.
 However, now $\rho$ is the transform of the line $l$, and so $p$ represents $\overline\Fix(r)\cap P$.
 Thus, the position of $p$ along $\ell$ determines the position of $r$ in the axial ordering of \Cref{def:axial-ordering}.
 Since $\xi(r) = \gamma\cap\ell$ only depends on the power of $p$ with respect to the boundary of the model disk, the first claim follows immediately.

 For the second claim, observe that if we move $p$ further away from the center of the disk, its power with respect to the boundary circle increases.
-Accordingly, the point $\xi(r)$ will move towards the center of the disk, i.e., in the opposite direction with respect to $p$.
-This proves the second claim. \end{proof}
+Accordingly, the point $\xi(r)$ will move towards the center of the disk, i.e., in the opposite direction with respect to $p$. \end{proof}

 \begin{remark} The previous lemma gives a reformulation of the ordering $\prec$ of \Cref{def:axial-ordering}: first come the vertical reflections $r$ such that $\Fix(r) \cap \ell$ is above $C_0$, ordered by $\Fix(r) \cap \ell$ using the orientation of $\ell$; then come the horizontal reflections $r$, ordered by $\xi(r)$ using the \textit{reverse} orientation of $\ell$; finally come the vertical reflections such that $\Fix(r) \cap \ell$ is below $C_0$, ordered by $\Fix(r) \cap \ell$ using the orientation of $\ell$. \end{remark}